SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-web-controls.md

 **When is it a good fit?**

-When you need to embed JavaScript on a per master page basis this is a good option because it allows you to control which master pages the JavaScript is embedded in.
+When you need to embed JavaScript on a per master page basis, this is a good option because it allows you to control which master pages the JavaScript is embedded in.

 Related links